RPagels/MercuryHealth/README.md

 ## Blog Posts on DevOps Nirvana
 - Part 1 - [DevOps Nirvana – Part 1](https://techcommunity.microsoft.com/t5/azure-devops-blog/devops-nirvana-part-1/ba-p/3439942)
-- Part 2 - coming soon...
+- Part 2 - [DevOps Nirvana – Part 2] Continuous Delivery, coming soon...
-- Part 3 - coming soon...
+- Part 3 - [DevOps Nirvana – Part 3] Demo Setup and Walkthrough, coming soon...

 ## DevOps Nirvana
 DevOps Nirvana, what does this mean?
 Webster defines it as a state of perfect happiness.
 Although a complete DevOps end-to-end setup might not be perfect, it can be extremely close.
 By adopting the principles of agile, automation, continuous integration and continuous delivery, and you will reach your goal of healthy DevOps.